-Surface currents are generated largely by wind.
-Their patterns are determined by wind direction, Coriolis forces from the Earth’s rotation, and the position of landforms that interact with the currents.
+Surface currents in the ocean are driven by global wind systems that are fueled by energy from the sun.
+Patterns of surface currents are determined by wind direction, Coriolis forces from the Earth’s rotation, and the position of landforms that interact with the currents.
 Surface wind-driven currents generate upwelling currents in conjunction with landforms, creating deepwater currents.

-Currents may also be generated by density differences in water masses caused by temperature and salinity variations.
+Currents may also be caused by density differences in water masses due to temperature (thermo) and salinity (haline) variations via a process known as thermohaline circulation.
 These currents move water masses through the deep ocean—taking nutrients, oxygen, and heat with them.

-Occasional events also trigger serious currents.
-Huge storms move water masses.
-Underwater earthquakes may trigger devastating tsunamis.
-Both move masses of water inland when they reach shallow water and coastlines.
-Earthquakes may also trigger rapid downslope movement of water-saturated sediments, creating turbidity currents strong enough to snap submarine communication cables.
+Occasional events such as huge storms and underwater earthquakes can also trigger serious ocean currents, moving masses of water inland when they reach shallow water and coastlines.
+Earthquakes may also trigger rapid downslope movement of water-saturated sediments, creating strong turbidity currents.

 Finally, when a current that is moving over a broad area is forced into a confined space, it may become very strong.
-On the ocean floor, water masses forced through narrow openings in a ridge system or flowing around a seamount may create currents that are far greater than in the surrounding water—affecting the distribution and abundance of organisms as well as the scientists and their equipment seeking to study them.
+On the ocean floor, water masses forced through narrow openings in a ridge system or flowing around a seamount may create currents that are far greater than in the surrounding water, affecting the distribution and abundance of organisms as well as the scientists and their equipment seeking to study these organisms.